 Your guides make this incredible hike even more memorable by sharing local stories and legends and bringing the extraordinary cultural, social and geological history of Te Urewera to life.
 Te Urewera is an extremely important cultural and geographical asset to the North Island.
 It is now considered a legal personhood and is a world-leading example of the indigenous world view in practice.

 Before dinner, we’ll get together on the verandah to toast a fabulous day with a cold glass of crisp New Zealand wine or beer and linger over a grazing platter of fresh, seasonal fruits, cheeses and dips.
-We’ll sit back and enjoy each others company over another generous two-course, Kiwi-style meal in the park dining room to finish our evening off nicely.
+We’ll sit back and enjoy each others company over another generous two-course, Kiwi-style meal to finish our evening off nicely.

-A visit to Waikaremoana wouldn’t be complete without a short, 45 minute stroll to beautiful Aniwaniwa Falls, which means ‘Rainbow.’
+A visit to Lake Waikaremoana wouldn’t be complete without a short, 60 minute stroll to the beautiful Aniwaniwa Falls, which means ‘Rainbow’ and Papakorito Falls, a wide, thunderous explosion of water falling down a smooth, sloping rock wall.
 From two lookout points, we’ll be able to view the falls from an upper and lower perspective and give you a chance to spot the rare fleshy-lipped whistling duck or whio bobbing about on the river-side.

 Please note this itinerary may be modified.
 We like to keep the trip flexible to make the most of weather conditions, & tailor the trip to suit the group.
 To maximise your experience and minimise drive times we may shuttle the vehicle, so some sections of trail may be walked without a guide.
 We’ll ensure you are well-prepared for this.